chargebyte/chargebyte-docs/docs/source/getting_started.rst

    :width: 600pt
    :name: admin_panel_bsp_only

-   Figure: EVerest admin panel view of the bsp-only.yaml configuration
+   EVerest admin panel view of the bsp-only.yaml configuration

 However, not all configuration parameters of the modules are shown here.
 Only the configuration parameters that do not match the default configuration of the respective module need